JaMurphSmi/AARMRD/README.md

 Notes for input data file formats:
 ----------------------------------------------------------------------------------------------------------------------------.

 CSV: Please ensure the data contained within each line is separated by a semi-colon, ';' character.
-This is to avoid errors caused by comma ',' separated data affecting names and large numbers
+This is to avoid errors caused by comma ',' separated data affecting names and large numbers.
+Protip: Most programs will save csv files delimited by a comma, it is recommended to use notepad or other such text editor that provides a 'replace all' function to rectify this
-	 Please ensure that your dataset contains a header line defining the headings of your fields at the top of the file ie age;gender;postcode;phoneno
+	 Please ensure that your dataset contains a header line defining the headings of your fields at the top of the file ie age;gender;postcode;phoneno;salary

-Excel: No special conditions are imposed on an Excel file.
+Excel: No special conditions other than header are imposed on an Excel file.
 Best results with a standard Excel Workbook .xlsx file.

 ----------------------------------------------------------------------------------------------------------------------------
 Notes for hierarchy file formats:
 ----------------------------------------------------------------------------------------------------------------------------.

 The only format accepted currently is CSV
-CSV: Please name your file in the format of [your dataset file's name]_[field name].csv to make import as successful as possible
+CSV: Please name your file in the format of [your dataset file's name]_hierarchy_[field name].csv to make import as successful as possible
 No heading is required inside this data file, all that is required is your defined hierarchy, with values separated by a ';' ie age hierarchy: 34;<50;<=65;*